Connect with us

 Once we sell our property or transfer a share of a property to one partner, the amount we utilised from our CPF OA will flow back, along with accrued interest.

-If we sell our property to purchase two new properties, we may encounter a situation of different amounts flowing back into our CPF OA.
-This may restrict our ability to afford a downpayment if the amount is vastly different and we had intended to use our CPF OA funds to pay for the new home purchases.
+If we sell our property to purchase two new properties, we may encounter a situation of different amounts flowing back into each spouse’s CPF OA.
+This may restrict our ability to afford a downpayment if the amount is vastly different and we have to rely on our CPF OA to fund our new home purchases.

 When we buy a property, we usually have to take a home loan.
-Our home loan is restricted by a Total Debt Servicing ratio (TDSR) – which sets a threshold for property loans at a maximum of 55% of the borrower’s monthly income.
+How much home loan we can take is restricted by the Total Debt Servicing Ratio (TDSR) – which sets a threshold for property loans at a maximum of 55% of the borrower’s monthly income.

-If partners earn a substantially different amount or one of the partner is a stay-at-home parent, we may face restrictions in getting a sufficient home loan for that person to buy a property under their name alone.
+If partners earn substantially different salaries or one of the partner is a stay-at-home parent, we may face restrictions in getting a sufficient home loan for that person to buy a property under their name alone.

-Of course, couples can find workarounds, by paying a larger downpayment or fully paying one of the property and stretching the maximum loan on the spouse with a larger earning power.
-However, we need to be privy of the risks involved in stretching ourselves, especially because the spouse earning more cannot use his or her CPF OA funds to help pay for the property not under his/her name.
+Of course, couples can find workarounds, by paying a larger downpayment and stretching the maximum loan on the spouse with a larger earning power.
+However, we need to be privy to the risks involved in financially over-stretching ourselves, especially because the spouse earning more cannot use his or her CPF OA funds to help pay for the property not under his/her name.

 Thus, the decoupling strategy may work most optimally for couples that are earning similar amounts.